httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 choose a hashing algorithm and calculate a digest from an input related to the HTTP message, the algorithm identifier and digest are transmitted in an HTTP field.
 Receivers can validate the digest for integrity purposes.
-Hashing algorithms are registered in the HTTP Digest Algorithm Values Registry (see
+Hashing algorithms are registered in the "Hash Algorithms for HTTP Digest Fields" (see
 {{algorithms}}).

 Selecting the data on which digests are calculated depends on the use case of